Proving with Computer Assistance 2IMF15

 for some additional comments regarding the use of lists.)
 To complete

-the Coq assignment follow these steps:
+the Rocq assignment follow these steps:

 - Solve the assignment and write a report (more on that below).